<?xml version="1.0" encoding="UTF-8"?>

 <title>

-<guid isPermaLink="false">https://www.atlassian.com/blog/?p=54373#comment-25412</guid>
+<guid isPermaLink="false">https://www.atlassian.com/blog/it-teams/power-ups-strengthen-communication-collaboration#comment-28259</guid>

 </content:encoded>